“The only thing we have to fear is fear itself.” – Franklin D. Roosevelt

 Fear: Isn’t North Korea like right upstairs?

 I had two options, I could be fearful about this and allow it to heighten my anxiety while remaining uneducated about what it’s actually like to live here or I could educate myself.
 So I decided to educate myself.
 I messaged a couple people who had written reviews for the consulting company I went through for EPIK.
-In other words, these were all people who had successfully completed the program themselves.
+Just to clarify, these were all people who had successfully completed the program themselves.
 And let me tell you, they immediately put my mind at ease.
 Additionally, I talked with some Korean friends and they also provided me with reassurance that my safety would not be a concern.

 I actually had some family members challenge me on this, as I’m sure you’ll deal with as well.
 And the most ironic part about their unwanted and unwarranted opinions was that they’ve never lived here themselves.
 Heck, they’ve never even been to South Korea!
-What’s even better about ever having been challenged about North Korea and my safety here in general, my complacent attitude aside, is that I moved here to find out that everyone I spoke with wasn’t lying…this country is honestly one of the safest places in the world.
+What’s even better about being challenged about North Korea and my safety here in general, my complacent attitude aside, is that I moved here to find out that everyone I spoke with wasn’t lying…this country is honestly one of the safest places in the world.
 Certainly much safer than the United States.

-So just trust my word and reach out to anyone you know here or strangers who have done the program themselves and I’m positive you’ll feel much better about North Korea’s proximity to South Korea.
+So just trust my word and reach out to anyone you know here personally or strangers who have done the program themselves and I’m positive you’ll feel much better about North Korea’s proximity to South Korea.

 Side note: The DMZ tour is actually very common among tourists, expats, and Koreans alike.
 If you follow all of the guidelines, it’s not a life-threatening nor dangerous tour in any conceivable sense.
 Check out my article if you’re interested in going on a tour yourself or learning more about it.

-Final note: Just remember what many Koreans have told me and will likely tell you too if you ask.
+Just remember what many Koreans have told me and will likely tell you too if you ask.
 The North Korean dictator is equivalent to a child throwing a temper tantrum.
 No joke.
 I mean, it’s your call on how you want to perceive and assess the North/South situation, but I hope you take my word on this.

 Fear: So I move to Korea, teach for a year, and then what?